These Are the Best—and Worst—Airlines in America

 “Frontier (second worst overall) is similar to Spirit,” according to The Points Guy.
 “It ranks in the bottom half of every classification except airfare, where it’s second best.”
 While flights are extremely cheap, everything else is pretty much average at best.
 For example, you have to pay anywhere from $30 to $60 for your carry on, and $25 to $60 for your first checked bag depending on when you check it.
 If you found a great deal on Frontier and can’t resist, you should definitely pay for your carry on and checked bags online, as you’ll get their lowest price.
 Never wait until you’re at the gate, as you’ll most likely have to fork over the $60 fee.
 So you just have to decide what’s more important: comfort and arriving on time or a lower price point.

 via spirit airlines/spirit.com

 Look no further than Spirit if you’re trying to score the lowest possible airfare.
 Like Frontier, Spirit is a discount airline that offers incredibly cheap flights.
 And we’re talking dirt cheap, like $250 for a round trip flight from Los Angeles to Washington D.C., which is why it came in at the very top in terms of price points.
 Unfortunately, the airline came in dead last on all other criteria.
 “Spirit took the bottom spot on the list thanks to last-place rankings for cabin comfort, customer satisfaction, frequent flier perks, and on-time arrivals, plus zero lounges,” says The Points Guy.
-Having to worry about whether you’ll arrive on time and make you next flight is incredible stressful.
+Having to worry about whether you’ll arrive on time and make your next flight is incredibly stressful.
 Follow these 12 golden rules for stress-free air travel (and consider booking a flight on one of the higher-rated airlines.)